 - Entitlement to annual leave with pay and its application period

-ARTICLE 54. - In the computation of the length of service required to qualify for annual leave with pay, the total period during which the employee has been employed in one or more establishments belonging to the same employer shall be taken into consideration.
+ARTICLE 54 - In the computation of the length of service required to qualify for annual leave with pay, the total period during which the employee has been employed in one or more establishments belonging to the same employer shall be considered.
 Furthermore, any length of time spent by an employee in an establishment covered by this Act plus any length of time previously spent by the same employee in an establishment belonging to the same employer but not covered by this Act shall also be considered.

 If within the one-year period the employee's work is interrupted for reasons other than those enumerated in Article 55, the expiry date of the one year of service period which must have elapsed for entitlement to annual leave with pay shall be shifted to the following year of service by adding additional time to compensate for the outstanding gaps caused by interruptions.

-The length of the “one-year service” which must elapse for the employee’s entitlement to his upcoming annual leave with pay shall commence from the day on which his entitlement to his previous annual leave became effective, to be computed towards the following year according to the subsection above and the provisions of Article 55.
+The length of the "one-year service" which must elapse for the employee's entitlement to their upcoming annual leave with pay shall commence from the day on which their entitlement to their previous annual leave became effective, to be computed towards the following year according to the subsection above and the provisions of Article 55.

-The employee shall use his annual leave with pay computed for each year of service according to the subsections above and Article 55 within the following year of employment.
+The employee shall use their annual leave with pay computed for each year of service according to the subsections above and Article 55 within the following year of employment.

-In computing the length of service for annual leave, account shall be taken of periods of employment in establishments belonging to the same ministry, establishments belonging to legal bodies attached to the same ministry, state economic enterprises, banks and organisations established by authorisation under special laws as well as the subordinate establishments of such banks and organizations.
+In computing the length of service for annual leave, account shall be taken of periods of employment in establishments belonging to the same ministry, establishments belonging to legal bodies attached to the same ministry, state economic enterprises, banks, and organizations established by authorization under special laws as well as the subordinate establishments of such banks and organizations.

-b) Days on which the female employee is not permitted to work before and after her confinement, in accordance with Article 74;
+- Days on which the female employee is not permitted to work before and after her confinement under Article 74;

-c) Days on which the employee is unable to report to work through having been called up for military exercises or for the performance of a statutory obligation, other than compulsory military service, (up to a maximum of 90 days in a year);
+- Days on which the employee is unable to report to work through having been called up for military exercises or the performance of a statutory obligation, other than compulsory military service (up to a maximum of 90 days in a year);

-g) Half-days of leave granted in addition to Sundays to employees working in radiological clinics, in accordance with the regulation issued under Act No. 3153;
+- Half-days of leave granted in addition to Sundays to employees working in radiological clinics, per the regulation issued under Act No. 3153;

-h) Days on which the employee is unable to report for work because of having to attend meetings of mediation and arbitration boards, acting as an employees’ representative on such boards or before a labour court, serving as an employees’ or union representative on boards, committees or meetings organised under the relevant legislation or attending conventions, conferences or committee meetings of international organisations dealing with labour matters;
+- Days on which the employee is unable to report for work because of having to attend meetings of mediation and arbitration boards, acting as an employees' representative on such boards or before a labor court, serving as an employees' or union representative on boards, committees or meetings organized under the relevant legislation or attending conventions, conferences or committee meetings of international organizations dealing with labor matters;

-i) Up to three days’ leave on the occasion of the employee’s marriage and up to two days’ leave on the occasion of his parent’s, spouse’s, sister’s or brother’s or child’s death;
+- Up to three days' leave on the occasion of the employee's marriage and up to two days' leave on the occasion of their parent's, spouse's, sister's or brother's or child's death;

-k) Annual leave with pay granted to the employee in pursuance of the application this Act.
+- Annual leave with pay granted to the employee in pursuance of the application of this Act.